Biblical Theology

 Application:

 Remember, while the laws and regulations in Leviticus have historical and symbolic significance, Christians are under the New Covenant of grace through Jesus Christ.
-The principles and lessons from the Old Testament can still be valuable in understanding God’s character and His desire for our holiness.
+The principles and lessons from the Old Testament remain valuable for understanding God’s character and His desire for our holiness.

 Share this: